August 23, 2022

 How do I know if shocking is effective?

 It’s possible that, depending on the level of buildup in the waterline, you may see visible evidence of biofilm coming out of the lines.
-This can look like anything from small black specs to larger particles.
-However, this is not always the case.
+This can look like anything from small black specs to larger particles to, yes, even worm-like, booger-looking things (Which is a good thing by the way!
+You want that out of your lines and not in your patients!)

 Regardless of if you see the breakdown or not, the only sure way to know if the shock was effective is to test your lines.